Zhang Gaoli 张高丽

-Prospects: Promoted to the Politburo Standing Committee, China’s paramount authority, in 2012 and named 1st (Executive) Vice Premier of the State Council in 2013, a position he will be expected to hold until March 2018.
+Prospects: Promoted to the Politburo Standing Committee in 2012 – likely to retire in 2017.
+Named 1st (Executive) Vice Premier of the State Council in 2013, a position he will be expected to hold until March 2018.

 Relevance to Tibet: One of China’s most senior leaders.

 Standing in the Party and Career Highlights: